JackPW-lang/BalanceBoard/README.md

 # BalanceBoard - A JavaFX Application

-### Update: Development slowed until the Fall 2025 Semester, where this app & its development will officially be supervised by a professor at the School of Computer Science at McGill.
+### Update: Development paused until the Fall 2025 Semester, where this app & its development will officially be supervised by a professor at the School of Computer Science at McGill.
 Following this, development will continue in full force.

 A JavaFX-based productivity tool designed to help students prevent procrastination and avoid missing due dates.
 Inspired by real-world student challenges, this app provides an intuitive agenda system, built-in analytics, and a reward system to streamline academic workflow and promote better time management.